 TECO seeks protection for Form 423-2, 423-2(a) and 423-2(b) "Big Bend Station" as well.
-Specifically, TECO seeks confidential protection for the information at lines 1-2, columns G and H of Form 423-2.
-TECO argues that disclosure of the effective purchase price would impair its efforts "to contract for goods and services on favorable terms."
+Specifically, TECO seeks confidential protection for the information at line 1, columns G and H of Form 423-2.
+TECO argues that disclosure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-TECO asserts that a competitor could subtract the information in column H from that in column I to obtain the segmented transportation cost including transloading and ocean barging.
-In addition, the information in column H should be granted confidential treatment because its disclosure would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+TECO asserts that a competitor could subtract the information in column H from that in column I to obtain the segmented transportation cost including transloading and ocean In addition, the information in column H should be granted confidential treatment because its disclosure "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 TECO requests confidential treatment of both columns G and H to prevent a competitor from determining the segmented transportation charges.

-TECO asserts that the information contained in Form 423-2(a) lines 1-2 columns H, J and L are entitled to confidential treatment as well.
-TECO asserts that lines 1-2 of column H should be granted confidential treatment because if the original invoice price is made public, a competitor can subtract the original invoice price from the publicly disclosed F.O.B. plant price at the Electro-Coal facility and thereby determine the segmented terminalling and ocean barge transportation costs.
-Disclosure of the terminalling and ocean barge costs would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+TECO asserts that the information contained in Form 423-2(a) line 1 columns H, J and L are entitled to confidential treatment as TECO asserts that line 1 of column H should be granted confidential treatment because if the original invoice price is made public, a competitor can subtract the original invoice price from the publicly disclosed F.O.B. plant price at the Electro-Coal facility and thereby determine the segmented terminalling and ocean barge transportation costs.
+Disclosure of the terminalling and ocean barge costs "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 366.093(3)(d), Florida Statutes.
-The information contained at lines 1-2 column J, like that contained in column H, would enable a competitor to "back into"/the segmented transportation cost using the publicly disclosed F.O.B. plant price.
-This would be done by subtracting the base price per ton from the F.O.B. plant price at Big Bend Station, thereby revealing the terminalling and ocean Such disclosure would impair the efforts of Tampa barge rate.
-Electric "to contract for goods and services on favorable terms."
+The information contained at line 1 column J, like that contained in column H, would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed F.O.B. plant price.
+This would be done by subtracting the base price per ton from the F.O.B. plant price at Big Bend Station, thereby revealing the terminalling and ocean Such disclosure "would impair the efforts of Tampa barge rate.
+Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-TECO argues that the information in column L, if publicly disclosed, would enable a competitor to back into the segmented terminalling and ocean barge transportation costs using the already publicly disclosed F.O.B. plant price at Big Bend Station.
-Such disclosure would impair Tampa Electric's efforts "to contract for goods and services on favorable terms."
+TECO argues that the information in column L, line 1, if publicly disclosed, would enable a competitor to back into the segmented terminalling and ocean barge transportation costs using the already publicly disclosed F.O.B. plant price at Big Bend Station.
+Such disclosure

+"would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.